 We launched a large scale sustainability programme in May 2011, 'Building our blueprint for better business', which thousands of our people have subscribed to.
 This programme has two key objectives:

 - to ensure our staff are well informed about sustainability issues

 - to support and encourage them to take action to reduce our impact on the environment.

 Over the years, campaigns have focused on the use of online meetings as an alternative to avoidable travel, improving our waste and recycling performance through Going Circular, reducing single-use plastic bottles, and supporting the Peas Please campaign to make more fresh fruit and veg available to our people..

 We also developed an online training module to build a sustainability mind-set across the firm.
 Called ‘Think Sustainability’, the course was voted the best internal engagement project by the sustainability network 2degrees at their 2014 awards.
 Over 90% of our people completed the course when it was first launched.

 We’re also shaping the debate on important environmental issues and collaborating with our clients on their environmental impacts.

-For instance, building on our support to Puma’s ground-breaking environmental profit and loss account in 2011, we launched our Total Impact Measurement and Management (TIMM) framework in 2013 which goes a step further, helping clients to give a financial value to their total economic, tax, environmental and social contribution to society.
-In 2015 we’ve continued to help several clients to better understand their impacts, and reported on our own Total Impact for the third time, including expanding the scope of the Social Impact indicators we cover.
+For instance, following our support to Puma’s ground-breaking environmental profit and loss account in 2011, we launched our Total Impact Measurement and Management (TIMM) framework in 2013 which goes a step further, helping organisations to give a financial value to their total economic, tax, environmental and social contribution to society.
+We reported our own total impact for the fifth time in 2017, and in 2018 we continued to help several clients to better understand their impacts.